reproducible-reporting/stepup-core/docs/advanced_topics/static_named_glob.md

-# Static named glob
+# Static Named Glob

 Conventional glob patterns support a handful of different wildcards.
-For advanced use cases, StepUp also supports an in-house extension, called "named glob".
+For advanced use cases, StepUp also supports an in-house extension called "named glob".
 For example, the following pattern will only match files with matching strings at the placeholders.

 ```